Year in Program: 7

 Educational Background: B.A., Dartmouth College, History and Geography, 2008.

 My research focuses on migration as a catalyst for and response to social, religious, economic, and environmental change in Fulbe (Pulaar-speaking) communities in Senegal, The Gambia, Guinea-Bissau, and Guinea.
 It explores the changing nature of life in these regions during the late 19th and 20th century, from the pre-colonial to the post-colonial period.
-My dissertation, “Belonging Beyond Boundaries: Constructing of a Transnational Community in a West African Borderland”, examines the movement of Fulbe people (and goods) starting in the late 19th century, analyzing how Fulbe communities have formed transnational communities outside of and alongside colonial and post-colonial states and borders.
+I defended my dissertation, “Belonging Beyond Boundaries: Constructing a Transnational Community in a West African Borderland”, with distinction, on September 30, 2019.
+It examines the movement of Fulbe people (and goods) starting in the late 19th century, analyzing how Fulbe communities have formed transnational communities outside of and alongside colonial and post-colonial states and borders.
 Despite colonial and post-colonial efforts to re-center these networks along national lines, borderland networks remained the primary focus within the region, as border regions became increasingly connected by migration and growing economic and religious connections.
 These communities demonstrate an alternative vision of territory and space than that of colonial and post-colonial states in the region.

 I posit that border communities offer a unique lens for the wider study of colonial rule and post-colonial sovereignty throughout sub-Saharan Africa, and indicate to us the weaknesses and fissures of governance and territorial sovereignty of 20th and 21st century African states.
 I explore how Africans exploited colonial borders to create dynamic spaces of religious, social, and economic mobility and innovation.
 In my specific case, Fulbe of Senegal, The Gambia, Guinea-Bissau, and Guinea used their location to create new Islamic communities, to avoid taxation, military conscription, and forced labor, to move produce, livestock, and guns across borders, to marry across borders, and to search for better farm and pastureland.
 Through their movements, they created a territorial identity misaligned with the sovereign states of the region.
 I believe that borderlands like these offer a window into studying the spatial differential of colonial and post-colonial power, and studying historical change over areas where states have exercised minimal control.
 It also investigates the challenge of living between multiple states in a post-colonial era where citizenship became increasingly important.